-The difficulty inherent in this example leads to a less natural aspect of the probability space triumvirate - the fact that we must specify an event space or collection of subsets of our abstract space to which we wish to assign probabilities.
-In the example it is clear that taking the individual points and their countable combinations is not enough (see also problem 2.2).
-On the other hand, why not just make the event space the class of all subsets of the abstract space?
-Why require the specification of which subsets are to be deemed sufficiently important to be blessed with the name "event"?
-In fact, this concern is one of the principal differences between elementary probability theory and advanced probability theory (and the point at which the student's intuition frequently runs into trouble).
-When the abstract space is finite or even countably infinite, one can consider all possible subsets of the space to be events, and one can build a useful theory.
-When the abstract space is uncountably infinite, however, as in the case of the space consisting of the real line or the unit interval, one cannot build a useful theory without constraining the subsets to which one will assign a probability.
+however, as in the case of the space consisting of the real line or the unit interval, one cannot build a useful theory without constraining the subsets to which one will assign a probability.
 Roughly speaking, this is because probabilities of sets in uncountable spaces are found by integrating over sets, and some sets are simply too nasty to be integrated over.
 Although it is difficult to show, for such spaces there does not exist a reasonable and consistent means of assigning probabilities to all subsets without contradiction or without violating desirable properties.
-In fact, is is so difficult to show that such "non-probability-measurable" subsets of the real line exist that we will not attempt to do so in this book.
+In fact, it is so difficult to show that such "non-probability-measurable" subsets of the real line exist that we will not attempt to do so in this book.
 The reader should at least be aware of the problem so that the need for specifying an event space is understood.
-It also explains why the reader is likely to encounter phrases like "measurable sets" and "measurable functions" in the literature.
+It also explains why the reader is likely to encounter phrases like "measurable sets" and "measurable functions" in the literature - some things are unmeasurable!

 Thus a probability space must make explicit not just the elementary outcomes or "finest-grain" outcomes that constitute our abstract space; it must also specify the collections of sets of these points to which we intend to assign probabilities.
 Subsets of the abstract space that do not belong to the event space will simply not have probabilities defined.
-The algebraic structure that we have postulated for the event space will ensure that if we take (countable) unions of events (corresponding to a logical "or") or intersections of events (corresponding to a logical "and"), then the resulting sets are also events and hence will have probabilities.
+The algebraic structure that we have postulated for the event space will ensure that if we take (countable) unions of events (corresponding to a logical "or") or intersections of events (corresponding to a logical "or") or intersections of events (corresponding to a logical "and"), then the resulting sets are also events and hence will have probabilities.
 In fact, this is one of the main functions of probability theory: given a probabilistic description of a collection of events, find the probability of some new event formed by set-theoretic operations on the given events.